National Association of Regulatory Utility Commissioners: Issues

-At the NARUC winter committee meeting on February 13, 2017, two experts discussed the elements that determine solar value and the benefits and challenges of utility scale versus rooftop solar.

-Solar prices, subsidies, net metering rules, and technology are all elements that determine the value of solar energy.
+On February 13, 2017, two experts discussed the elements that determine solar value and the benefits and challenges of utility scale versus rooftop solar at the NARUC winter committee meeting.
+Solar prices, subsidies, net metering rules, and technology all determine the value of solar energy.
 Rooftop solar, also known as distributed solar, has upsides and downsides.
 Upsides include peak shaving, resiliency, voltage and frequency support, the distribution of power where it is developed, load reduction, and the flow of energy back into the system.
 However, rooftop solar costs 2 to 3 times as much as utility scale solar and it gets subsidized.
 Utility scale solar contains nearly all of the "pro" arguments for rooftop solar, but without the subsidies.

-The price of electricity storage has dropped dramatically in recent years and, as a result, it is becoming a more-viable source of energy and grid support.
-One of the key challenges facing the energy storage business sector is creating successful business models that can optimize electric storage technology within the regulated environment.
-A panel of experts testified on the subject at the 2018 NARUC Winter Policy Summit in Washington D.C.
+At the 2018 NARUC Winter Policy Summit in Washington D.C. a panel of experts testified on the subject of the electricity storage business sector, and creating successful business models to optimize electric storage technology within the regulated environment.
+The price of electricity storage has dropped dramatically in recent years and, as a result, it is becoming a more-viable source of energy and grid supply.
 Panelists agreed that the storage market is growing considerably.
 Experts predicted 35 megawatts of installed storage capacity by 2025, of which 75 percent would be by utilities.

 In October 2018, NARUC published a report that says that the Federal Energy Regulatory Commission (FERC) should modernize the Public Utility Regulatory Policies Act (PURPA) of 1978 for the energy sector, and why.
 In 1978, during a national energy crisis, Congress passed PURPA to encourage alternative energy sources at a time when gas was scarce.
 PURPA required that electric utilities purchase renewable energy from certain sources.
 Under the law, utilities were required to charge rates to customers that were reasonable.